torodean/DnD/README.md

 # [MMORPDND]

+# WARNING: If you are my DnD players, leave this repository now!

 This application and software squite is designed for storage of DnD information with capabilities for automatic linking and organization.

 ## Table of Contents